F1rst-Unicorn/stocks/manual/development/spec.md

 * `expirationoffset: int`: The number of days to use as default offset for the expiration date of new items.

+* `location: int`: The default location where new food items will be placed in

 Result: `application/json`, `Response`